Sewing with Fire

 Constellation, detail

-Incarnate, U.S. Woodland camouflage uniform, embroidery thread, 155 x 70cm
+Incarnate, Woodland camouflage uniform, embroidery thread, 155 x 70cm

 Collection The Rooms Art Gallery, 2001-2004